SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 ..    `Meng Liu <https://github.com/mengliu1998>`_

-"You cannot improve what you cannot measure".
+"You cannot optimize what you cannot measure".

 This is especially true in the context of LLMs, which have become increasingly popular due to their impressive performance on a wide range of tasks.
 Evaluating LLMs and their applications is crucial in both research and production to understand their capabilities and limitations.
 Overall, such evaluation is a complex and multifaceted process.
-Below, we provide a guideline for evaluating LLMs and their applications, incorporating aspects outlined by *Chang et al.* [1]_:
+Below, we provide a guideline for evaluating LLMs and their applications, incorporating aspects outlined by *Chang et al.* [1]_ and more for RAG evaluation.

 * **What to evaluate**: the tasks and capabilities that LLMs are evaluated on.
 * **Where to evaluate**: the datasets and benchmarks that are used for evaluation.
 * **How to evaluate**: the protocols and metrics that are used for evaluation.

-Tasks and Capabilities to Evaluate
+Tasks and Capabilities
 ------------------------------------------

-TODO: how come they did not mention RAG evaluation?
+..
 When we are considering the LLM evaluation, the first question that arises is what to evaluate.
+..
 Deciding what tasks to evaluate or which capabilities to assess is crucial, as it influences both the selection of appropriate benchmarks (where to evaluate) and the choice of evaluation methods (how to evaluate).

-Below are some commonly evaluated tasks and capabilities of LLMs:
+Below are some commonly evaluated tasks and capabilities of LLMs summarized in [1]_.

 * *Natural language understanding* (NLU) tasks, such as text classification and sentiment analysis, which evaluate the LLM's ability to understand natural language.
 * *Natural language generation* (NLG) tasks, such as text summarization, translation, and question answering, which evaluate the LLM's ability to generate natural language.